JohnFranchak/et_accuracy/README.md

 - Keyboard shortcuts
 - Better handling of larger resolution files
 - Visualizing calibration on previously-coded frames

+**Shinapps.io version**.
+My current account limits the number of hours/month that the app can be used.
+I'm working on a hosting solution, but I recommend for now that you download the repository and run the shiny app locally from RStudio.
+Simply open the .RProj file, install any needed packages, and then click on the "Run App" button—it will run locally on your own computer without any limits.

 ### How to use the calculator